knu2xs/vagrant-arcgis-enterprise/README.md

 ## Setup

 No, everything you need to get up and running out of the box is not included in this repository.
-Fortunately, the rest is not hard to find.
+Fortunately, the rest is not hard to find if you have access to the right resources.
 You need to download the Esri software installation resources along with a license file to be ready to head to the races.

-You are going to need the ArcGIS Server tar.gz file, along with a prvc license file.
-Both of these need to be placed in the resources directory, inside a folder you will have to create named proprietary.
+You are going to need the tar.gz install resources, along with a prvc license files for Portal and Server.
+Both of these need to be renamed and placed in the resources directory, inside a folder you will have to create named proprietary.
 Once finished, the directory structure should look like this.
 ```
 - resources
   |- arcgis_scripts